asyncapi/asyncapi-react/docs/usage/angular.md

 ### Usage

-To use component in Angular, follow these steps:
+To use the component in Angular, follow these steps:

 1. Update `AppModule` by adding the `CUSTOM_ELEMENTS_SCHEMA` to the `schemas` array in the `NgModule` metadata: